October 28, 2016, Swift Current, Saskatchewan: Day One

 The path leads us up and around the first knoll whose slopes are dressed with a mixed bag of scattered glacial rocks, most of which are irregular in shape, round and smooth around the edges.
 At higher elevations, eroded banks reveal deeper ravines and walls of sandstone.
 The true scale of these features becomes more apparent as we veer farther uphill and take notice of the expansive, model-like farmland unveiling itself behind our backs.

 We arrive at an intersection.
 One path goes in the direction of the parking area, and the other, appearing far more travelled, heads to the final crest.
-The last stretch is a switchback pathway up the face of a hillside that carves out the letter 'Z', a penultimate viewpoint that looks somewhat like the set where the crucifixion scene in Jesus Christ Superstar was filmed.
+The last stretch is a switchback pathway up the face of a hillside that carves out the letter 'Z', the penultimate viewpoint that looks somewhat like the set where the crucifixion scene in Jesus Christ Superstar was filmed.

 Kyle slouches his shoulders, pale and red-faced all at once.
 "Please, remember those of us who aren't in shape," he wheezes, followed by Matt displaying similar colours, a combination of sunlight deficiency and windburn.
 The rest of us aren't doing much better, but the peaks are far too tempting and we've moved faster than anticipated.

-The plowed trail dissolves into lightly tramped desire paths, signalling the freedom to explore and wander in whichever direction feels most magnetic.
-A stunning vantage point of the uninterrupted Frenchman River Valley exposes an alien landscape that confuses my recent memory of standing at the bottom of the plain a little over an hour ago.
+The trail dissolves into lightly tramped desire paths, signalling the freedom to explore and wander in whichever direction feels most magnetic.
+A stunning vantage point of the Frenchman River Valley exposes an alien landscape that confuses my recent memory of standing at the bottom of the plain a little over an hour ago.

 "Hey, come take a picture of this," Kyle yells at me.
 I'm skeptical considering his passion for photography is about as deep as the roots we're standing on.
 Expecting to turn his direction and see his pasty-white ass hanging out of his pants, I'm relieved to find him pointing his finger at a metal object that looks like a landmine embedded in the ground.